GoodUpHQ/handbook/docs/onboarding.md

 High performance people are generally self-improving through experience, observation, introspection, reading and discussion.
 Just like at Netflix we say: “We develop people by giving them the opportunity to develop themselves, by surrounding them with stunning colleagues and giving them big challenges to work on.”

 <strong>📣 360 Feedback</strong> - Throughout the year we strive to regularly give and receive thoughtful and honest feedback.
 This can either be done in person or through 360 degrees feedback.
 As a tool we use small improvements.com and helps us to make this process easy and fun.

-Everyone working at GoodUp, has a yearly budget of € 250 to spend on work relevant training.
-For this purpose, you have to discuss this with your team manager.
-This time spent on personal development can be done during working hours.
-This budget is personal and cannot be transferred to anyone else.
-There is also the opportunity to take unpaid leave time in order to follow a class or a course outside your training & development budget; this as well needs approval of your team manager.